 “Infectious Diseases at U-M is now a vibrant 30+ member division that emulates Dr. Fekety’s academic legacy.
 It contains specialized clinical programs which not only provide services to patients and referring physicians, but engage in a variety of important clinical research endeavors into new treatments for HIV and antibiotic resistant infections.
 In addition, the division has a strong basic science investigation program that ranges from immunology to virology to bacteriology and mycology." - Dr. Powel Kazanjian, Division Chief

 During the 1970's, the division attracted additional faculty members with broad research interests including Drs.
 Joe Silva, Carol Kauffman, Dennis Schaberg, John Sheagren, Dave Katz, Arno Monto, and David Mason.
 Close interactions were developed with the Department of Microbiology, Department of Pediatrics & Communicable Diseases, Division of Allergy & Clinical Immunology, Division of Rheumatology, and the School of Public Health.
-The spectrum of research covered a lot of new areas.
+The spectrum of research covered numerous new areas.
 The large number of new research techniques allowed the framing of critical questions about mammalian interactions with microbes.
 The excitement of “curing” and the presence of many fine teachers allowed the division to recruit many talented fellows who then did the heavy lifting on new research projects.

 Dr. Robert Fekety retired in 1994.
 He is best known for his pioneering work in the identification and treatment of antibiotic-associated colitis caused by Clostridium difficile, as well as the epidemiology of staphylococcus.
 Dr. Fekety published extensively in scientific journals and was particularly well known throughout the country for his original work in the 1970's that identified C. difficile as the cause of antibiotic-associated colitis.
 His studies in this area have withstood the test of time and continue to be widely referenced today.